 - In spring of 2007, the Conservancy launched an impressive project to restore the headwaters of Big Darby Creek to re-create its natural meandering flow.
 The project will help to reverse decades of channel modifications made for farm drainage and highway construction.

 - Since 1999, the Conservancy has acquired over 800 acres of the floodplain forests, wetlands and prairies that comprise Big Darby’s headwaters.
 Purchased from willing sellers, these lands represent the foundation of the Conservancy’s larger conservation vision for the area.

 Take a virtual tour of the preserve.

 View a slideshow of the the Big Darby Creek headwaters restoration project.

-The preserve features a handicap-accessible trail and interpretive signage showcasing the importance of the headwaters to people and wildlife.
+The preserve features a 2.6 miles round-trip trail and interpretive signage showcasing the importance of the headwaters to people and wildlife.

 Big Darby Headwaters Nature Preserve is open year-round, dawn to dusk.

 From Columbus, take US 33 West to the S.R.
 287 exit (2nd Honda Parkway exit).
 Turn left off the ramp and drive approximately 0.3 miles.
 Turn right onto S.R.
 287 and drive approximately 2.5 miles.
 Follow S.R.
 287 by making a left-hand turn at the Middleburg sign and drive approximately 1 mile.
 Turn right onto Township Road 227.
 In approximately .2 miles Township Road 227 merges with County Road 152.
 Continue on County Road 152 for another 0.1 miles until you see a sign for Big Darby Headwaters Nature Preserve on your right.